 What we found out surprised us; Shopify may not be the no-brainer solution we thought it was…

-The best eCommerce platform for your new store
+The best eCommerce platform for startups and small businesses

-Our test was focused on the things that matter to new shop owners.
-When we set up our first online store, we had a few simple criteria…
+Our survey was focused on the things that matter to startups and small businesses.
+We’ve built countless online stores and have always had a few simple criteria in mind…

-1. Pricing (The cost of hosting our store and the commission charged on transactions)
+- Pricing (the cost of hosting our store and the commission charged on transactions)

 - Set-up Fee: $0